 In addition to all this, Shaun is a member of Fabric, and improvising trio co- led by Ronny Ferella, Mick Meagher and himself.
 Fabric is planning on releasing its debut recording in early 2018.

 Shaun has performed many with artists, including Sam Anning, Tom O’halloran, Carl Mackey, Tamara Murphy, Ben Vanderwal, Peter Knight and Sandy Evans at venues all around the country including, Uptown Jazz Café, Jazzlab, Bennett’s Lane Jazz Club, Ellington Jazz Club in Perth, the Sydney Opera House and MONA in Hobart.

-Shaun is a passionate musician, who loves to play and share his music.
-He enjoys all forms of music, and is always trying to develop as a creative musician, forming his own voice within Australia’s broad music scene.
+Shaun is constantly striving to develop as a creative musician, endeavouring to form his own voice within Australia’s exceptional music scene.